Social Justice and COVID-19 Policy and Relief Monitoring Alliance (SCOPRA)

 LexisNexis COVID-19 Resource Centre

-The Law Trust Chair in Social Justice is partnering with LexisNexis.
+The Centre for Social Justice is partnering with LexisNexis.

 COVID-19 represents a common enemy that we are all fighting across the globe.
 It continues to test all aspects of our societies - our people, our infrastructure, our systems and processes - and indeed, even our understanding and implementation of the Rule of Law.

 Legal technology company, LexisNexis South Africa, has drawn upon its global expertise to launch a COVID-19 Free Resource Centre aimed at informing the public of its rights and responsibilities during this period, as well as the rights and obligations of employers, employees and businesses.

 The COVID-19 portal provides free access to a convenient online platform housing resources and information that cover a variety of general public themes such as Labour Law, Immigration, Property and Planning, as well as Notices, Court Directives and Regulations pertaining to COVID-19.